 proposals.
 Nuclear power may be the greatest exarnple

-more humanly usable energy than it produces.
-Solar, wind,
+degrades more humanly usable energy than it produces.

-of already embodied energies will never sustain high-energy
+for the use of already embodied energies will never

-make use of manufacturing and network capacity
+to make use of manufacturing and network capacity

 already in place but are in reality very energy

 Of Odum's Work

-text on Odum's work written for high school and undergraduate
+an accessible text on Odum's work written for high

 in providing for current and future human needs.

-systems from the local and global scale, technology, environmental
+natural systems from the local and global scale,

-for understanding and decisionmaking more in tune with
+and decisionmaking more in tune with the rules of